The Impact of Hardware Specifications on Reaching Quantum Advantage in the Fault Tolerant Regime: Results

-In figure \ref{fig:1} a \emph{beat} limited method is included for both code cycle times as diamond points i.e. no units and the computation rate is limited by the data blocks magic state consumption rate.
+In figure \ref{fig:1} a \emph{beat} limited method is included for both code cycle times as diamond and square points i.e. no units and the computation rate is limited by the data blocks magic state consumption rate.
 These points use T gate factories and the fast data blocks from GoSC, which have size scaling as $2n +\sqrt{8n}+1$ for n logical qubits, and can effectuate T gates at a maximum rate of one per \emph{beat} (d code cycles).
 The number of T factories is chosen to match the rate of magic state consumption of the fast data blocks.
-The \emph{beat} limited situation provides comparable run times to the single AutoCCZ factory but with a factor $\sim2$ more physical qubits required, which is again largely due to the different overheads associated with the data block.
+The \emph{beat} limited situation provides comparable run times to the single AutoCCZ factory and requires a similar number of physical qubits.

-To conclude this section, it appears that the AutoCCZ factories are the favourable approach to trade space for time up to the time optimal limit, but a more detailed investigation into the underlying assumptions of both methods is warranted.
+To conclude this section, it appears that the AutoCCZ factories are the favourable approach to trade space for time up to the reaction limit, but a more detailed investigation into the underlying assumptions of both methods is warranted.
+These resource estimates are solely a function of algorithm meta information such as total T count, measurement depth, and the number of logical qubits.
+The surface code configuration can be optimized when paired with detailed knowledge of the input algorithm, but this process is non trivial to automate, as we have done in this work as a function of code cycle time.
 Future hardware that expects to have considerably slower code cycle times than the superconducting devices may still be able to reach desirable run times provided enough physical qubits are available, which further emphasises the importance of scalability.
-The associated qubit overhead factor will range between less than 1 (here $\sim 0.4$), to 1, times the difference in the code cycle time depending on the relative degree of parallelization.
-Algorithms should be optimized by minimizing the measurement depth if the time optimal limit is restrictive.
+The associated qubit overhead factor will range between less than 1 (here $\sim 0.3$), to 1, times the difference in the code cycle time depending on the relative degree of parallelization in the comparison.
+Algorithms should be optimized by minimizing the measurement depth if the reaction limit is restrictive.
+The physical qubit requirement may be reduced if the underlying hardware has access to low overhead mid-range physical connectivity, as discussed in section \ref{s2.6}